state-alchemists/amalgam/README.md

 # Amalgam

-In this demo, you will see how you can use [zrb](https://pypi.org/project/zrb) to:
+In this demo, you will see how you can use [Zrb](https://pypi.org/project/zrb) to:

-- Create a CRUD application.
+- Create a modular-monolith CRUD application.
 - Add some entities/fields.
 - Run the application as monolith/microservices.
 - Containerize your application.